anflo/test1/test1/README.md

 </tr>
 </table>
 Case 1: The cart contains 3 units of Item A.

 + 1st round loop:
 Checking with each promotion's first required item and its quantity, which are 2A, 2A, 3C, 5C, 7C and 3A.
 We keep Promo-A, B, & F for the next round.
 Also, it saves the max number of required individual items in this round in order to see how many times of the loop should be.
 In this case, it is 3 (there are 3 individual items required in Promo-F).
 + 2nd round loop:
-Checking with the promotion kept from last round by using its 2nd required item and its quantity (if any), We keep Promo-A (since there is no more requirement) only and ignore B & F. And the loop.
+Checking with the promotion kept from last round by using its 2nd required item and its quantity (if any), We keep Promo-A (since there is no more requirement) only and ignore B & F.
 + 3rd round loop:
 The loop keeps Promo-A and ends here.

 It founds only Promo-A is eligable in this cart.

 Case 2: The cart contains 3 units of A, 2 units of B, and 5 units of C.

 + 1st round loop:
 It keeps Promo-A, B, C, D, & F. The max times of the loop should be 3 (Promo-F).
 + 2nd round loop: